 - Indecisive and doubtful about change

-- Prioritizes accuracy and high quality
+- Prioritize accuracy and high quality

-- Values personal growth
+- Value personal growth

-- Driven by knowledge
+- Are driven by knowledge rather than rewards

 Why Take The DISC Personality Test?